-Notes: Estimates have been binned and rounded to preserve confidentiality, and scatter plots resized according to public county population sizes.
+Notes: Estimates have been binned and rounded to preserve confidentiality.
+Plot points are sized according to 2021 Census Bureau county total population estimates.
 The sample consists of individuals in the Census Numident 1999-2005 birth cohorts in CJARS dual-covered geographies (courts and prison coverage) from birth until X, where X represents years since birth (0-18) with the place of birth still covered or year 2018.
-A regression of incarceration z-scoorese from disclosed exposure rates by county on felony conviction z-scores shows a correlation of 0.81 and \mathbb{R}^2 of 0.58 for the subset of counties which include both court and incarceration coverage.
+A regression of incarceration z-scores from disclosed exposure rates by county on felony conviction z-scores shows a correlation of 0.81 and R2 of 0.58 for the subset of counties which include both court and incarceration coverage.
 All results were approved for release by the U.S. Census Bureau, Data Management System number P-7500378 and approval number CBDRB-FY23-013.

-Figure A13: County variation in degree of child indirect exposure rates, by race A: Map of county-level index variation among White children
+Figure A13: County variation in degree of child indirect exposure rates, by child race A: Map of county-level index variation, White children

-B: Map of county-level index variation among Black children
+B: Map of county-level index variation, Black children

-Source: Calculations are based on the Census Numident, the Census BestRace files, CJARS, the CJARS relations and residency crosswalks, and IRS Form 1040s (1999-2009 tax years).
+Source: Calculations are based on the Census Numident, the Census BestRace files, CJARS, the CJARS relations and residence crosswalks, and IRS Form 1040s.

 Notes: Estimates and sample sizes have been rounded to preserve confidentiality.
 The sample consists of individuals in the Census Numident 1999-2000 birth cohorts in CJARS-covered geographies.
 Map markers are sized according to 2021 Census Bureau county total population estimates.
 All results were approved for release by the U.S. Census Bureau, Data Management System number P-7500378 and approval number CBDRB-FY23-0138.